tegola-hubs/tegola-hubs.github.com/tegola-research/index.md

 As we have already indicated, our research is about making broadband in remote areas affordable and fast.
 There are a number of problems we need to solve, not all of them are technical, but being computer scientists we are mostly interested in the technical issues.
 If you are interested in any of these topics, please get in touch with us.

-* <b>Embedded Applications</b> One of the important things to know about our masts and the relays on people’s roof tops is that they each contain quite a powerful computer that we can program.
+* **Embedded Applications** One of the important things to know about our masts and the relays on people’s roof tops is that they each contain quite a powerful computer that we can program.

   * Usually we can do this programming remotely, but occasionally we mess up and have to make a trip to the mast in question.
 It’s no fun climbing up a mountain in miserable weather, so we want to develop software that helps us configure the masts, installs new software and tries to prevent us from messing up.